iiab/maps/docs/README.md

 In a manner similar to downloading/installing Kiwix ZIM files, or RACHEL/OER2Go content modules &mdash; the "Install Selected Region" button then starts a download process, which can take quite some time &mdash; depending upon the size of the region, and the speed of your internet connection.

-(The progress of this operation can be monitored by clicking "Utilities" in the header, and then "Display Job Status" in the left column).
+(The progress of this operation can be monitored by clicking "Utilities" in the header, and then "Display Job Status" in the left column.)

 ### History and Architecture